PM has spoken to ECB leaders after damning report

 Last updated on .From the section Cricket

-Prime Minister Rishi Sunak has spoken to leaders at the England and Wales Cricket Board (ECB) after a report highlighted discrimination in cricket.
+Prime Minister Rishi Sunak has spoken to leaders at the England and Wales Cricket Board after a report highlighted discrimination in cricket.

 The Independent Commission for Equity in Cricket (ICEC) said racism, sexism, classism and elitism are "widespread" in the game.